 - Proteus is a rare example of a game in the genre which doesn't emphasize narrative.
 It is essentially a video game installation piece, in which a player walks around a procedurally generated pixel-art island.

 - The Stanley Parable essentially consists of walking around an office environment, occasionally jumping or pressing buttons to advance the plot, with no real challenges to speak of.
 Unusually for the genre, the game features elaborate Story Branching in response to the player's decisions, as the game is a Deconstruction Game of various interactive fiction tropes and video game narrative.
 It is also one of the only examples of the genre that is popular even among typical detractors of it.
-Zero Punctuation described it as a Genre Deconstruction of the sub-genre.
+Zero Punctuation described it as a Genre Deconstruction of environmental narrative games.

 - The Park, a spinoff of The Secret World, adopts this approach to tell the story of a single mother, Lorraine, searching for her son Callum in an amusement park after operating hours.